-According to one website, any musical written between 1920 and 1959 are considered classics.
+According to one website, any musical written between 1920 and 1959 is considered a classic.
 When I think about classic musicals, certain ones come to mind–South Pacific, Sound of Music, Oliver!, Peter Pan, The Music Man, Hello Dolly!
 My Fair Lady and Oklahoma! to name a few.

 However, there are recent musicals which should be added to this category of Tony award winners.

 I believe they become classics when they are endowed with strong plots, well defined characters, spectacle, universal themes and tremendous scores.
-One could argue that most musicals which make it to Broadway should become classics, right?
-May be and maybe not.
+Consequently, one could argue that most musicals which make it to Broadway should become classics, right?
+Maybe and maybe not.

 However to me, the brilliance of the musical transcends all other productions and that is what sets is apart from others.